Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 It’s also essential to note that the only time your Golden Retriever can get pregnant is when she’s in heat.
 If you don’t want puppies, it’s best to get your furry friend spayed to eliminate the possibility of unwanted pregnancy.
 At the very least, keep her away from males while she’s in heat.

-If you’ve decided it’s time to breed your Golden Retriever, or she became pregnant, you’re probably wondering how long Golden Retrievers are pregnant.
-We’ll answer that question and more in the article below.
+If you’ve decided it’s time to breed your Golden Retriever, or she became pregnant, you’re probably wondering how long Golden Retrievers are pregnant, as a general answer is approximately 63 days (plus or minus a few days).
+Learn the details and more in the article below.

 divider 10